Cristian006/frameless-titlebar/README.md

 - [ ] Add default role functions to be more in-line with Electron MenuItem Documentation
 - [ ] Add position and id properties to menu item objects for ordering the menu item list
 - [ ] Add ability to change default icons with custom icons
+- [ ] Instead of just hovering over to a submenu, add ability to lock a sub menu when parent menu is clicked on

 ## Examples